Many of us have wondered at least once why saving money is so important.

 This is why saving is important.
 It can benefit multiple areas of your life, even those you do not consider, such as the harmony of your relationship.

-Possibly one of the greatest reasons for saving money.
+Possibly one of the greatest reasons to start saving money.

-Sure you may have a pension in place, but ensuring you have plenty of savings by the time you retire just gives you a little more freedom.
+Sure you may have a pension in place, but ensuring you have plenty of money saved by the time you retire just gives you a little more financial independence.

 Especially when, according to The Motley Fool, many pensions don’t even cover your cost of living!